OpenID Connect 1.0

 Audiences

-It’s also important to note that with the exception of RFC9068 there is basically no standardized token format for a Access Token or a Refresh Token.
-Therefore there is no way without the use of the Introspection endpoint to determine what audiences these tokens are meant for.
+It’s also important to note that except RFC9068 there is basically no standardized token format for an Access Token or a Refresh Token.
+Therefore, there is no way without the use of the Introspection endpoint to determine what audiences these tokens are meant for.
 It should also be noted that like the scope of a Refresh Token should effectively never change this also applies to the audience of this token.

 For these reasons the audience of the Access Token, Refresh Token, and ID Token are effectively completely separate and Authelia treats them in this manner.
 An ID Token will always and only have the client identifier of the specific client that requested it per specification, the Access Token will always have the granted audience of the Authorization Flow or last successful Refresh Flow, and the Refresh Token will always have the granted audience of the Authorization Flow.